 The Natural Areas Association was founded in 1978 by a group of natural areas managers primarily from the Midwest, many of whom worked to manage prairies.
-The drip torch – a fuel canister with wick used in prescribed fire, wildfire suppression and other applications – is a key tool in prairie management.
+The drip torch – a fuel canister with a wick used in prescribed fires, wildfire suppression, and other applications – is a key tool in prairie management.

 But the drip torch isn’t just an important tool for those working in natural areas.
-In 1995, the Natural Areas Association adopted the drip torch as an unofficial symbol of the organization, and since then, a real drip torch has played a big part in a yearly event called Prairie Fire.
+In 1995, the NAA adopted the drip torch as an unofficial symbol of the organization, and since then, a real drip torch has played a big part in a yearly event called Prairie Fire.

 The makings for Prairie Fire.

-Prairie Fire is part auction, part teambuilding, and completely an important NAA tradition.
+Prairie Fire is a part auction, part team building, and a completely important NAA tradition.
 During the Awards Banquet at the annual Natural Areas Conference,

 an auctioneer takes bids for the Prairie Fire kit – two bottles of sipping tequila, several limes, a salt shaker, and a bottle of hot sauce.